MikeDigitize/JSFundamentals/README.md

 In this example the function foo is returned from the function bar.
 The variable <code>a</code> is lexically scoped to foo and any descendant scopes.
 It's not available outside of the scope of bar.
 However, by creating a variable <code>foo</code> in the global scope and assigning it to the return value of bar, which is a function, when we call that function we get access to <code>a</code>, even though the call is made outside of the lexical scope of <code>a</code>.

 This is the crux of closures.
 It is the ability to access values outside of their lexical scope.
-Lexical scope defined at the compilation stage is accessible at runtime even if the reference is made outside of the scope it was defined in.
-This ability is provided by the variable environment created at runtime when <code>bar</code> is called.
-In the above the function <code>bar</code> has returned and is no longer in use, yet closures still allow access to values defined inside functions that have returned.
-To help illustrate a more practical use of closures consider the following piece of code;
+Lexical scope is accessible at runtime even if the reference lookup is made outside of the scope the reference was defined in.
+This ability is provided by the variable environment created as part of the function's execution context which is created when <code>bar</code> is called.
+In the above the function <code>bar</code> has returned and is no longer in use, yet through a closure we can still get access to values defined in its lexical environment.
+To help illustrate a more practical use of closures consider the following:

 ```javascript
 function percentage(percent) {